Looking for a fun, low-risk MLM with a feminine vibe?

 - Accessories – A collection of cases, bags, and pouches, as well as key fobs and a scarf.

 - Home – A variety of home goods, including storage bins, pillows, baskets, and more.

 - Jewelry – A collection of necklaces, charms, chains, and other types of jewelry.

-- Purses – Roughly a dozen purses of all shapes, sizes, and colors.
+- Purses – Handbags in all shapes, sizes, and colors, including wallets.